 Did you know?
 According to headless commerce statistics from WebYKing, 64% of businesses plan to increase their investment in headless commerce technologies in 2025, with AI integration being the top driver.

 The businesses thriving in 2025 aren’t necessarily the ones with the most advanced technology.
-They’re the ones who’ve built systems flexible enough to evolve with changing customer expectations and emerging channels.
+They’re the ones who’ve built systems flexible enough to evolve with changing customer expectations and new channels.
 That’s the real promise of headless commerce: not perfection today, but adaptability for whatever comes next.